 Further information and details on our procedures can be found in the “Prior to guest arrival letter” which you will receive on booking.

-Use of Bike and Golf Clubs – We have golf clubs and bikes available for your use during your stay.
+Harris Golf Club– .
 If you wish to go onto the Golf course, there is a booking system on line, on their website – www.harrisgolf.com .
 Since July 2020 the Harris Golf Club no longer offer corporate membership to local businesses.

 For up to date information please look at the following websites or FB pages: